input-output-hk/Alonzo-testnet/Alonzo-solutions/exercise3/README.md

 save it as `randDatumGen.py`, make it executable `$ chmod u+x ./randDatumGen.py` and run it `./txs/randomDatum.txt`.

-Now we can hash it
+Now we can hash it and save it as `randomDatumHash.txt` in the /txs folder.

 ```
 echo $(cardano-cli transaction hash-script-data \